github/docs/content/admin/installing-your-enterprise-server/setting-up-a-github-enterprise-server-instance/setting-up-a-staging-instance.md

 If you want to test changes on an instance that contains the same data and configuration as your production instance, back up the data and configuration from the production instance using {% data variables.product.prodname_enterprise_backup_utilities %}.
 For more information, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/configuring-backups-on-your-appliance)."

-{% warning %}
+> [!WARNING]

-**Warning**: If you use {% data variables.product.prodname_actions %} or {% data variables.product.prodname_registry %} in production, your backup will include your production configuration for external storage.
+> If you use {% data variables.product.prodname_actions %} or {% data variables.product.prodname_registry %} in production, your backup will include your production configuration for external storage.
 To avoid potential loss of data by writing to your production storage from your staging instance, you must configure each feature in steps 3 and 4 before you restore your backup.

-{% endwarning %}

 ### 2. Set up a staging instance